SproutyLabs/SproutyDialogsDocs/docs/variables.md

 ![Variable in Condition](../static/img/screenshots/variables/variable_in_condition.png)

-You can check relations between two variables, variable and value, expressions, etc.
+You can check relations between two variables, variable and value, expressions, etc. Also, you can compare **global variables** as well as **Sprouty Dialogs variables**.

 :::warning[Important]